UnionOfRAD/li3_quality/README.md

 chmod a+x .git/hooks/pre-commit
 ```

-Now add the following code to .git/hooks/pre-commit and adjust the `LITHIUM_QA` and `LI3` values.
+Now add the following code to .git/hooks/pre-commit and adjust the `APP` and `LI3` values.

 ```bash
 #!/bin/sh